benmvp/slides/2018/reactalicante/react-perf.md

 NOTES:
 - Again, copying arrays and objects usually isn't a big deal
-- But for large amounts of data it can be costly
+- But for large amounts of data it can be expensive
 - So you can leverage some immutable data structures
   * Make maintaining immutability more efficient
 - You can use a library like `Immutable` or `seamless-immutable` to have true immutable objects